• Skip to main content

 Jump to Recipe

-Chocolate nonpareils candy is a homemade confection made up of rich chocolate discs with a rainbow nonpareil sprinkle coating on one side.
+Chocolate Nonpareils Candy is a homemade confection made up of rich chocolate discs with a rainbow nonpareil sprinkle coating on one side.
 Not to confuse from the start, but the term, nonpareil, can also be used to refer to a confection: a chocolate disk dipped in, well, nonpareils.
 That is what we are making today, chocolate-dipped candies.
 They are small sweet bites that you can pop in your mouth.

 Chocolate Nonpareils Candy two small bowls filled with the candies